larq/larq/README.md

 - [Python](https://python.org) version `3.6` or `3.7`
 - [Tensorflow](https://www.tensorflow.org/install) version `1.13+` or `2.0.0`

+You can also checkout one of our prebuilt [docker images](https://hub.docker.com/r/plumerai/deep-learning/tags).

 ## Installation

 You can install Larq with Python's [pip](https://pip.pypa.io/en/stable/) package manager: